416 Ilam Road, Fendalton, Christchurch 8052

 Other Interventions Required To Treat Hyperventilation Syndrome?

 Some patients may still have some underlying long-term stress and anxiety that may need some further treatment, such as psychological interventions or medication.
-At Better Health Osteopathy, we are exceptionally fortunate to have our in-house psychologist specialising in treating anxiety and trauma in children and young adults.
-Our psychologist (Jacqueline Harris) can advise on medication requirements, as can your GP.
+At Better Health Osteopathy, we are exceptionally fortunate to have our in-house psychologist (Jacqueline Harris), whom we can also refer to if needed.

 Conclusion